 Shipton Bulbs - Woodland Bulbs

 We deal with most of the wildflower seed producers and harvesters in the UK, but are always looking for more.
-They are small businesses with years of experience.behind them, mostly regional.
-We look for them to be members of Flora Locale.
+They are small businesses with years of experience behind them, mostly regional.
+They include - well - let's think - in no particular order: All Things Rural, Heritage Seeds, Emorsgate Seeds, Scotia Seeds, Wyndrush, Kevin Wharf, High Weald Landscape Trust, Goren Farm, Southwest Seeds, Flowerscapes...
+I think that's everyone - so far!

-Our seeding, groundworks and planting contractors are experienced specialist UK businesses.
+Our seeding, groundworks, ecological and planting contractors are experienced specialist UK businesses.
 Dan Williams in Devon does most of our planting; he has spent all his working life in forestry and horticulture.
-Adrian Tugwell runs a large agricultural contracting company in Gloucestershire and helps us out with groundworks and seeding.
+We also work closely with Clarkson & Woods, an ecological consultancy based in Somerset.